Community Climate Fund

 CET administers energy efficiency programs across Massachusetts, conducting energy audits, developing energy action plans, and working with businesses and non-profits to prioritize projects and access utility incentives.
 CCF investments help unlock energy efficiency projects that would not otherwise move forward due to lack of funds.
 In many instances, the investments go toward removing “roadblocks” to energy efficiency, such as removal of knob-and-tube wiring and asbestos, for which there are no incentives; in other cases, CCF dollars are used to supplement utility incentives if businesses lack funding for the co-pay.
 This investment will enable installation of measures such as insulation, air sealing and heat recovery that significantly reduce carbon and save businesses hundreds or thousands of dollars a year in heating and cooling costs.

 A committee comprised of residents and representatives from Williams College, the Williamstown COOL Committee, Town of Williamstown, the Northern Berkshire Solid Waste Management District, and Casella Waste Management is conducting a pilot program to evaluate options for reducing and composting food waste generated by targeted residents and restaurants in Williamstown.
 The goal is to develop comprehensive town and region-wide waste reduction and composting infrastructure as a model for other North Berkshire towns to replicate to expand composting services into their communities.

-The Community Climate Fund aligns with Williams’ commitment, as spelled out in the strategic plan, to mitigate climate change and making a positive impact on our local community.
+The Community Climate Fund aligns with Williams’ commitment to mitigate climate change and making a positive impact on our local community.
 Going forward, we anticipate continuing to fund local carbon reduction projects in the community.